zyx-db/db/README.md

 ## remaining work

+### Metadata

+ - create script to generate a fresh database file

+ - we can store table info in a "master_table" BTree.
+The root node for this table can be on a consistent page, ex page 1.

 ### Disk Manager

  - Currently our program crashes if we try and read a page not in the file.
 Ex: read page 1 with only 4kb in the db.dat file